AlanLongfellow/Schrodinger_Solution/README.md

 # Solution to the Schrödinger Equation

 - A research codebase and document set for a very general solution of the time-dependent Schrödinger equation with arbitrary variable potential developed by Alan C. Longfellow.
-- This repository contains links to the formal paper(s) plus the proofs, supporting derivations, reproducible notebooks, reference implementations, and figure generation scripts.
+- This repository aims to link formal paper(s) to all relevant proofs, supporting derivations, reproducible notebooks, reference implementations, and figure generation scripts to support community and peer reviewers.

 ## Claim (this V1 is deprecated as of 09/06/2025.
 Update to V2 pending formula validation):